aka: Species Last Name

 - Star Fox characters Peppy Hare and Slippy Toad.
 Also, Fox McCloud, Wolf O'Donnell, and Panther Caroso have their species as their first names.

 - Several places in Sonic the Hedgehog, though there are some exceptions: Miles "Tails" Prower, Amy Rose... and in the Archie comics, Sonic isn't the titular character's real name.
-Apparently, his name is Olgivie Maurice Takeshi Hedgehog.
+Bafflingly, his name there was Olgivie Maurice Takeshi Hedgehog until it was mercifully retconned away.

 - In Pokemon Mystery Dungeon, the various Pokémon the player meets are all named simply by species.
 (One wonders what happens if two Bulbasaur ever show up in town.)
 The player, however, can rename his own character and any Pokémon that join his rescue team.